canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 The following sections are broken down into:

 - Problem — A description of what the section is trying to accomplish.
-- Things to know — Information about CanJS that is useful for solving the problem.
+- What you need to know — Information about CanJS that is useful for solving the problem.
 - Solution — The solution to the problem.

 The following video goes through this recipe: